 In this page

-This release covers data on pupils receiving Education Other than at School, including Pupil Referral Units.
+This release covers data on pupils receiving Education Other than at School (EOTAS), including at Pupil Referral Units (PRU).
 It includes data by age, gender, and the type of provision.

-This report covers a time within the coronavirus (COVID-19) pandemic.
+This report covers a time both during and after the coronavirus (COVID-19) pandemic.
 The most recent data in this report relates to the situation as of 17 January 2023 when the EOTAS census was taken.
-Please see the quality section for information on the impact of the coronavirus (COVID-19) cases in January 2022 the census date was delayed to 15 February 2022.
+Please see the quality section for information on the impact of the coronavirus (COVID-19) pandemic on this data collection in the last few years.

-This release also includes information about children who have been notified to local authorities by parents as being home educated.
+This release also has information about children who have been notified to local authorities by parents as being home educated.
 These children are not included in the EOTAS Census, and data is provided in the final section of this publication.

 For more detailed definitions about the criteria for EOTAS and categories of EOTAS provision see definitions and criteria.

 This publication often uses the number of pupils in every 1,000 (rates) to compare groups.
-The number is calculated by dividing by the number of pupils in the EOTAS group by the number of pupils in the same group in the total student population.
+These numbers are calculated by dividing by the number of pupils in the EOTAS group by the number of pupils in the same group in the whole student population.

 - 500 EOTAS pupils in the local authority